 Pro tip: Make sure your ferry ride is a sunny one—we love the 2017 Webby-Winning Poncho messenger app to keep tabs on the weather.

-Claire Graves (@clairegraves), Managing Director, The Webby Awards – The William Vale, 111 N 12th Street, Brooklyn: The best place to experience this city is from way up high.
+Claire Graves (@clairegraves), Executive Director — The William Vale, 111 N 12th Street, Brooklyn: The best place to experience this city is from way up high.
 The William Vale opened late last year and is now one of the prime hotspots in Williamsburg.
 I love watching the sunset over Manhattan and this is the best place in NYC to do it!